tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 	- Monk's journal from the [[Great War]] era ([[Monastery of Bhishma]], [[Kenzo]]).
 A small diary, written in Dunmari, of an unnamed monk, who seemed to have lived here just before the [[Great War]].
 The entries describe life in the monastery, the joy of the craft of parchment making and especially skill required to turn it into something that could take enchantments.
 Then,  increasing danger and the growing militarization of [[Kharsan]], several attacks, news of distant heroes and great councils, then no news, which was worse.
 Then, people running scared of the red death, everyone fleeing east.
 Last entry: choosing to stay with the elders, contribute how I can to protecting our great work. [[Bhishma]] watch over my soul.
 No obvious value although to the right person could be worth 5-30 gp.
 Part of the [[Nashtkar Treasures#Found in Bhishma Monastery|Bhishma Monastery treasure]]
 	- Captain's log and charts from The Flaming Tempest (allowing [[Wellby]] to reconstruct the journey of the [[Flaming Tempest]], with time and effort), part of the [[Flaming Tempest Hoard]].
 	- Sheaf of receipts from [[Stormcaller Tower]].
 Not a complete ledger, but a part of what seems to be a record of payments / receipts of wine, oil, salt, spices, written in Drankorian.
 Just a fragment with no dates remains.
 No obvious value.
 Part of the [[Stormcaller Tower Treasure]].
+- [[Apollyon|Appollyon's]] backup spellbook containing notes on how to use the Divine Forge in [[Apollyon's Tower|his tower]], notes on how to become a lich, and perhaps other hidden secrets
 ### Unusual Materials or Components
 - Four magical glass lenses of a variety of sizes, once apparently part of a telescope.
 From the [[Tower of the Colossus Treasure]].
 - Scroll making material (inks and paper), part of the [[Tower of the Colossus Treasure]].
 Enough materials to make four spell scrolls (three up to 3rd level, one up to 5th level).
 Each scroll made with these materials requires 8 hours of work.